 As vehicle technology continues to evolve, the way speed is measured and displayed is also changing.
 Here are some potential future developments:

-• Autonomous Vehicles: Autonomous vehicles will require highly accurate speed and velocity measurements to navigate safely.
-These vehicles will likely use a combination of sensors, including GPS, IMUs, and computer vision, to determine their velocity.
+Autonomous Vehicles: Autonomous vehicles will require highly accurate speed and velocity measurements to handle safely.
+These vehicles will likely use a combination of sensors, including GPS, IMUs, and computer vision, to determine their velocity That's the whole idea..

 Calibrating a Speedometer